djpasseyjr/interfere/paper.md

 ## 2. Cross Disciplinary Forecast Methods

-A second contribution of interfere is the integration of dynamic *forecasting* methodologies from deep learning, applied mathematics and social science.
+A second contribution of Interfere is the integration of dynamic *forecasting* methodologies from deep learning, applied mathematics and social science.
 The Interfere "ForecastingMethod" class is expressive enough to describe, fit and predict with multivariate dynamic models and intervene on the states of the models during prediction.
 This cross disciplinary mix of techniques affords new insights into the problem of intervention response prediction.

 ## 3. Opening Up Intervention Response to the Scientific Community